ad-si/adriansieber-com/_drafts/download_github_issues_from_command_line.md

 (How I plan to manage them will be the story of another post)

 Human readability is a plus for issues.
-Therefore I'm going to use YAML instead of JSON for storage.
+Therefore we're going to use YAML instead of JSON for storage.
-My data-structure will be an `issues` directory with one YAML-file for each issue.
+The data-structure will be an `./issues` directory with one YAML-file for each issue.

 So how can we get the issues from GitHub into our flat-file database?